connected-web/prnow/README.md

 - Create and checkout a branch based on the ticket ID
 - Commit any unstaged files with the equivalent message "TICKET-24 Title of ticket"
 - Push any changes to the remote branch; creating the remote branch if necessary
-- Use `hub` to create a PR in github with a title, and a link to the ticket in the description
+- Use `gh` to create a PR in github with a title, and a link to the ticket in the description
-- Use `hub` to open a browser with the new PR so you can review and share with friends
+- Use `gh` to open a browser with the new PR so you can review and share with friends

 That's a lot of things!
 Think through how you would normally create a Pull Request - write down all the steps.